Cozumel Island

 4. Caves and Caverns.

-Cozumel is a Mexican island, considered the third largest and the second most populous in the country.
-It measures approximately 48 km from north to south and 14.8 km from east to west.
-It is located nineteen kilometers off the coast, in the Caribbean Sea, sixty-two km south of Cancún, and constitutes (together with the continental enclaves Calica and Xel-Há) one of the 11 municipalities of the state of Quintana Roo.
-Its head and most populous city is San Miguel de Cozumel.
+Cozumel is a Mexican island located in the Caribbean Sea and is considered the third largest and the second most populated island in the country.
+It extends approximately 48 km from north to south and 14.8 km from east to west.
+The island lies about 19 km off the mainland coast and approximately 62 km south of Cancún.
+Together with the continental enclaves of Calica and Xel-Há, it constitutes one of the eleven municipalities of the State of Quintana Roo.
+Its administrative seat and largest urban center is the city of San Miguel de Cozumel.

-Since March 19, 2016, it has been included by UNESCO as part of the World Network of Biosphere Reserves, this reserve includes both the terrestrial and marine portion.
-It is a flat island formed of limestone rock, the same that comes from the reefs.
-The most important natural elevation on the island is less than 16 meters above sea level.
+On March 19, 2016, Cozumel was incorporated by UNESCO into the World Network of Biosphere Reserves.
+This designation includes both terrestrial and marine environments.
+The island is predominantly flat and composed of limestone derived from coral reef formations.
+Its highest natural elevation is less than 16 meters above sea level.

-Cenotes formed by the filtration of water through limestone for thousands of years can be explored by swimming or through activities such as snorkeling and cave diving; different marine species can be appreciated.
-The location of the population center is considered strategic for the regional urban system, since it constitutes one of the main nodes of the city system of the State of Quintana Roo, being one of the regional integrating centers.
+Cenotes formed through the long-term filtration of water through limestone formations can be explored through activities such as swimming, snorkeling, and cave diving, allowing observation of diverse aquatic and marine species.
+The location of the main population center is considered strategically important within the regional urban system, as it functions as one of the principal nodes in the urban network of the State of Quintana Roo and serves as a regional integration center.

 1.1.
 Physiography.

-The probable origin of the island corresponds to a detachment from the eastern margin of the Peninsula during the formation of the Yucatán basin, between the Late Mesozoic and the Early Cenozoic.
-The island has a karstic topography, which causes the infiltration of rainwater, leading to the collapse of cave roofs and forming rocky depressions known as sinkholes or cenotes.
+The island likely originated from geological detachment along the eastern margin of the Yucatán Peninsula during the formation of the Yucatán Basin, between the Late Mesozoic and Early Cenozoic eras.
+Its karstic topography promotes rapid rainwater infiltration, which over geological time has caused the collapse of cave roofs, forming rocky depressions known as sinkholes or cenotes.

-In Cozumel, both cenotes and sinkholes are small in size.
-In the area near Punta Sur, there are several cenotes and sinkholes in the jungle immediately north of Colombia Lagoon, as well as a small limestone plateau at Punta Celarain.
+In Cozumel, both cenotes and sinkholes are generally small in size.
+Near Punta Sur, several of these features occur within the jungle immediately north of Colombia Lagoon, along with a small limestone plateau at Punta Celarain.

-The karstic nature of the island prevents the formation of rivers on its surface since all rainwater filters through fractures and fissures in the terrain to the water table level; therefore, runoff towards the sea practically carries no suspended solids.
+The karstic nature of the island prevents the formation of permanent surface rivers, as rainfall infiltrates through fractures and fissures into the groundwater system.
+Consequently, surface runoff toward the sea carries virtually no suspended sediments.

 1.2.
 Geomorphology.